Keyairra-S-Wright/grace-shopper/README.md

 Find the deployed app on heroku using: www.graceshopperjaks.herokuapp.com/

+To run this program
+- clone
+- npm install
+- npm run start-dev
+- view in localhost: 8080

-This is an e-commerce platform that will allow clients to create, manage and run an e-commerce site.
-Technologies used include Node.js, Sequelize, Express, React-Redux, Google OAuth, and Passport.
+This is a prototype of an e-commerce platform that will allow clients to create, manage and run an e-commerce site.
+Technologies used include Node.js, Sequelize, Express, React-Redux, and Material UI.

 Developers on this project include:
     - Almendra Estrada